 Is it time to switch to GitLab?
-This morning on June 4th, 2018, Microsoft has officially announced its acquisition of the git repository giant, GitHub.
+On June 4th, 2018, Microsoft has officially announced its acquisition of the git repository giant, GitHub.
 This has left most developers in a state of curiosity, but others in a panic looking for alternatives to GitHub.
 While the official statements from Microsoft are centered around retaining a “developer-first” and “open platform”, one can’t help but wonder how this acquisition will play into a larger business model.
 So what does the future look like for GitHub and will developers be looking to switch from GitHub to GitLab?
 Additionally, how does one approach the question of GitLab vs GitHub or find ways for hosting GitLab?

 So now what…still use GitHub or switch to GitLab?

 With over 2 million commits and vast arrangement of source code, Microsoft not only claims but is leading contributor to GitHub’s platform.